MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     - **Task parameters**: *Keep the default settings*
 1. Finetuning will start and may take some time to complete.

-## Deploy the finetuned model
+## Deploy the fine-tuned model

-When finetuning has successfully completed, you can deploy the model.
+When fine-tuning has successfully completed, you can deploy the model.

-1. Select the finetuned model.
-Select the **Metrics** tab and explore the finetune metrics.
+1. Select the fine-tuned model.
+Select the **Metrics** tab and explore the fine-tune metrics.
-1. Deploy the finetuned model with the following configurations:
+1. Deploy the fine-tuned model with the following configurations:
     - **Deployment name**: *A unique name for your model, you can use the default*
     - **Deployment type**: Standard
     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: Default

-## Test the finetuned model
+## Test the fine-tuned model

-Now that you deployed your finetuned model, you can test the model like you can test any other deployed model.
+Now that you deployed your fine-tuned model, you can test the model like you can test any other deployed model.

-1. When the deployment is ready, navigate to the finetuned model and select **Open in playground**.
+1. When the deployment is ready, navigate to the fine-tuned model and select **Open in playground**.
 1. In the chat window, enter the query `What can you do?` Notice that even though you didn't specify the system message to instruct your model to answer travel-related questions, the model already understands what it should focus on.
 1. Try with another query like `Where should I go on holiday for my 30th birthday?`